Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Late coming is when an employee arrives after the designated start time for work.

-This can disrupt productivity and cause problems for the organization, especially if it becomes a frequent occurrence.
+This can disrupt productivity and cause problems for the organisation, especially if it becomes a frequent occurrence.

-Many organizations have policies in place to discourage late coming, which may include disciplinary action or other consequences.
+Many organisations have policies in place to discourage late coming, which may include disciplinary action or other consequences.

 Strategies to reduce late coming may include flexible work schedules, setting clear expectations and consequences, and providing incentives for punctuality.